Vogue (magazine)

-Vogue (stylized in all caps), also known as American Vogue, is a monthly fashion magazine that covers style news, including haute couture fashion, beauty, culture, living, and runway.
-It is part of the global collection of Condé Nast's VOGUE media.
-The magazine is led by Anna Wintour, who will soon step down from her role as editor-in-chief, and be replaced by Chloe Malle who will take over the role under the title 'Head of Editorial Content', with Wintour retaining her global role in overseeing Vogue and other Conde Nast titles and outlets.
+Vogue (stylized in all caps), also known as American Vogue, is a monthly women's fashion magazine that covers style news, including haute couture, beauty, fashion, culture, living, and runway.
+Founded in 1892 by Arthur Baldwin Turnure, it is part of the global collection of Condé Nast's VOGUE media.
+Since 2025, Chloe Malle has overseen the magazine's editorial content.
+Anna Wintour served as editor-in-chief of the publication from 1988 to 2025 and now leads global operations for the publication as Global Chief Content Officer and Global Editorial Director overseeing Vogue and other Condé Nast titles.

-Headquartered at One World Trade Center in the Financial District of Lower Manhattan, Vogue began in 1892 as a weekly newspaper before becoming a monthly magazine years later.
-Since its founding, Vogue has featured numerous actors, musicians, models, athletes, and other prominent celebrities.
+Headquartered at One World Trade Center in the Financial District of Lower Manhattan, Vogue began in 1892 as a weekly and has since transitioned into a monthly magazine.
+Since its founding, Vogue has featured numerous actors, musicians, models, athletes, and other prominent celebrities within its pages.

-British Vogue, launched in 1916, was the first international edition, while the Italian version Vogue Italia has been called the top fashion magazine in the world.
+British Vogue, launched in 1916, as the first international edition, whilst the Italian version Vogue Italia has been called the top fashion magazine in the world.
 As of March 2025, there are 28 international editions.
 Eleven of these editions are published by Condé Nast (British Vogue, Vogue Arabia, Vogue Hong Kong, Vogue Deutsch, Vogue España, Vogue France, Vogue India, Vogue Italia, Vogue Japan, Vogue México y Latinoamérica, and Vogue Taiwan).
-The remaining 16 editions are published as licensees of Vogue.
+The remaining 16 editions are published under licence.

 Background

-Vogue is an American fashion and culture magazine.
-The magazine is published ten times per year with merged issues for January/February (Winter) and June/July (Summer).
-From 2026 the magazine will publish only eight issues per year.
+Vogue is an American fashion magazine.
+The magazine is published eight times per year for March (Spring), April, May, June/July/August (Summer), September, October, November, and December/January/February (Winter).

 Originally Vogue was published weekly then bimonthly from 1910 (24 issues per year, 1910–1944; 22 issues per year, 1945; 23 issues per year, 1946–1947; 20 issues per year, 1948–1972).
-The magazine became a monthly in 1973 publishing 12 issues per year, in January 2020 the June and July issues were merged and in 2023 and the January and February issues were merged.
+The magazine became a monthly in 1973 publishing 12 issues per year, in 2020 the June and July issues were merged and in 2023 and the January and February issues were merged.
+From 2026, Vogue publishes 8 issues per year.

-Founded in 1892 by Arthur Baldwin Turnure, the current publisher Condé Nast acquired the magazine in 1909.
+Turnure served as the publisher, Harry Whitney McVickar as art director, and Josephine Redding as the editor.
+Following Turnure's death on April 13, 1906, Marie Harrison became the majority shareholder of The Vogue Company and in 1909 The Vogue Company was acquired by Condé Nast.